fuxingloh/contented/example/docs/09-Others/99-contributing.md

 ## Security issue notifications

-If you discover a potential security issue in this project we ask that you notify Levain OSS Team via our email [oss@levain.tech](mailto:oss@levain.tech).
+If you discover a potential security issue in this project, we ask that you notify us privately.
 Please do **not** create a public GitHub issue.

 ## Reporting Bugs/Feature Requests